magnushelliesen/stat-norway-quest/README.md

 <img src="https://github.com/user-attachments/assets/6d61bd90-8e1c-4eef-8b5b-36c845467f9f" alt="SNQ" width="200"/>

 ## Goal
-The game will _hopefully_ include the following elements (the list is not extensive)
+The game will _hopefully_ include the following elements (the list is not extensive):
 - Talking to colleagues
 - Carrying data around
 - Manipulating a production pipeline and a macro model